icholy/ttygif/README.md

 ## Credits

-The idea and approach was taken from [tty2gif](https://bitbucket.org/antocuni/tty2gif)
+The idea and approach was adapted from [tty2gif](https://bitbucket.org/antocuni/tty2gif)